jviszlai/jviszlai.github.io/b_bio.md

 I'm currently involved with Georgia Tech's RoboJackets in mentoring a high school robotics team, and in the past I've lead my high school robotics programming team where I was able to work on various projects, including [vision processing](/automated-vision-processing) to aid in autonomous functions.

-As a student, I'm looking to get my hands dirty on any project that can teach me more about the prospects of computer science and software engineering, and allow me to explore specific areas of the field that I'm interested in pursuing after school.
+As a student, I'm looking to get my hands dirty on any project that can teach me more about the prospects of computer science and software engineering, and allow me to explore specific areas of the field that I might become interested in pursuing after school.